joseph280996/portfolio-react/content/sections/1-About.en.md

   },
   {
     iconName: "EducationIcon",
-    header: "Graduate from WIT",
+    header: "Computer Engineer and Scientist",
-    content: "I'm majoring in Computer Engineer and minor in Computer Science."
+    content: "I graduated from WIT with a bachelor's degree in Computer Engineer and minor in Computer Science."
+  },
+  {
+    iconName: "GearIcon",
+    header: "Tinker",
+    content: "I like to tinker with things and also discover ergonomics related DIY projects."
   }
 ]
 ---